Linear Combinations of Logarithms of $L$-functions over Function Fields at Microscopic Shifts and Beyond: Introduction

 \begin{thm} Let $\sigma_0$ tend to $\tfrac12$ as $g\to \infty$ in such a way that $g\big( \sigma_0-\tfrac12\big)\to \infty$ but $g\big(\sigma_0-\tfrac12\big)=o\left(\sqrt{\log n}\right)$.
 Then for a real number $b$,

 where $\mathfrak{L}_{\vec{a}, \vec{t}}$ and $\mathcal{V}_{\operatorname{Im}}(\vec{a}, \vec{t}, n)$ are defined by \eqref{def-L-linear combo} and \eqref{variance for imaginary} respectively. \end{thm}

-On the critical line, we will prove three theorems, each corresponding to a different regime.
+On the critical line, we will prove three theorems for $t$ in different regimes.
 We say that a $k$-dimensional vector $\vec{t}$ lies in a given regime only if all of its coordinates lie in that regime.
-The first theorem is multidimensional and conditional.
+Our next theorem is conditional.

 \begin{thm} Let $\vec{t}=(t_1, \ldots, t_k)$ belong to the microscopic regime and $b\in \mathbb{R}$.
 Assume that the low lying zeros hypothesis is true.
 Then

 \end{thm}

 The second theorem, in contrast, is unconditional.
 It concerns a single $L$-function with a shift in the microscopic regime.